Up (2009 film): Development

 Early concepts differed from the final film.
 The initial version featured a floating city on an alien planet populated with muppet-like creatures, with two brothers vying to inherit their father's kingdom, and when the brothers fell to Earth, they encountered a tall bird who helped them understand each other.
-But the story just didn't seem to work properly, and Docter and Peterson realized that the most intriguing element was the isolation of the floating city.
-Yet the people living there would consist of a whole community, and were therefore not really isolated.
+Unable to make this version of the story work, Docter and Peterson realized that the most intriguing element was the isolation of the floating city.
 So the whole city was stripped down to a single flying house with just a single occupant, where balloons replaced the magic which kept the floating city up.
-After that they got the idea to use an old person, and found the contrast between the elderly grumpy man and the happy balloons in Docter's drawing appealing, inspiring them to work out his backstory.
-The next concept introduced many of the elements that eventually made their way into the film, but had Carl and Russell landing the house on a Soviet-era spy airship camouflaged as a giant cloud rather than on a tepui.
-This concept was rewritten due to its similarity to another idea Pixar was developing.
-Another idea Docter added, then removed, was magic fountain-of-youth eggs laid by the bird, in order to explain the age discrepancy between Muntz and Carl, but they decided this subplot was too distracting, and people would forgive the minor inconsistency.
+After that they got the idea to use an old person, and found the contrast between the elderly grumpy man and the cheerful, colorful balloons in Docter's drawing appealing.
+With Carl and Russell as the main characters, Docter and Peterson imagined the house landing on a Soviet-era spy airship camouflaged as a giant cloud, rather than on a tepui, but according to Docter, this concept was rewritten due to its similarity to another idea Pixar was developing at the time.
+Another idea Docter added, and then removed, was magic fountain-of-youth eggs laid by the bird, in order to explain the age discrepancy between Muntz and Carl, but they decided this subplot was too distracting, and people would forgive the minor inconsistency.
 Also, the biggest single influence on Up early on was The Station Agent, by Tom McCarthy.